Carson Kelly Player Props: Diamondbacks vs. Twins

 Carson Kelly At The Plate

-- Kelly is hitting .176 with a double, a home run and three walks.
+- Kelly has a double, a home run and four walks while batting .176.

-- Kelly has driven in a run in five games this year (20.0%), including one multiple-RBI game.
+- In five games this year, Kelly has picked up an RBI, with more than one RBI once.

-- He has scored in three games this year (12.0%), but has had no multi-run games.
+- He has scored a run in three of 26 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.